fgarcia/pademo/vendors/README.md

 running, maybe there is a coupling problem.

-If you call `padrino s` within the root folder of a gemified app, the core gem will be mounted at '/' and the gem itself on its own prefix like '/my-gem', which should be the exact same prefix in deployment.
+If you call `padrino s` within the root folder of a gemified app, the core gem will be mounted at `'/'` and the gem itself on its own prefix like `'/my-gem'` (this should be the same in deployment).

 Ready to explore the examples?

 ## Recommended order

-Since 'pademo-base' provides the '/', '/assets' paths and other common resources, you might want to skip it for later and start with easier examples:
+Since **pademo-base** provides the `'/'`, `'/assets'` paths and other common resources, you might want to skip it for later and start with easier examples:

-Start with 'pademo-hello' a very simple example printing just a hello world message under one section of your app at '/hello'.
+Start with **pademo-hello** a very simple example printing just a hello world message under one section of your app at `'/hello'`.

-Move to 'pademo-pipeline' which you can see at '/pipeline' and grasp the idea that two assets pipelines are needed.
+Move to 'pademo-pipeline' which you can see at `'/pipeline'` and grasp the idea that two assets pipelines are needed.

-'pademo-sinapi' shows how a Sinatra app can be added to Padrino.
-It provides the API call used for an Ajax call demo in 'pademo-tester'
+**pademo-sinapi** shows how a Sinatra app can be added to Padrino.
+It provides the API call used for an Ajax call demo in **pademo-tester**

-'pademo-tester' focus on how to setup your testing environment with Rspec
+**pademo-tester** focus on how to setup your testing environment with Rspec and Capybara.
-+ Capybara.

 ## Contributions